bin456789/reinstall/README.en.md

 ## Highlights

-- Supports installation of 17 common Linux distributions
+- Supports one-click installation of Linux: allows install 17 common distributions.
-- Supports installation of official Windows ISO, automatically finds ISO links, and integrates virtual machine drivers
+- Supports one-click Windows installation: Uses the official ISO for installation instead of custom images.
+The script automatically retrieves the ISO link and installs `Virtio` and other drivers.
 - Supports installation in any direction, i.e., `Linux to Linux`, `Linux to Windows`, `Windows to Windows`, `Windows to Linux`
 - No need to input IP parameters; automatically recognizes dynamic and static IPs, supports `/32`, `/128`, `gateway outside subnet`, `IPv6 only`, `dual NIC` and other special network configurations
 - Specially optimized for low-spec servers, requires less memory than the official netboot